vinesmsuic/Depth-Cameras/README.md

 ## Install Intel RealSense SDK and Realsense ROS wrapper

-If you are using D435/D455/L515, you need Intel RealSense SDK to make
+If you are using D435/D455/L515, you need Intel RealSense SDK.

-### Install Intel RealSense SDK
+### Install Intel RealSense SDK (Build From Source)

-Here is a script to build realsenseSDK on the Nvidia JetsonNX (Should also work in PC / Laptop environment)
+Here is a script to build realsenseSDK on the Nvidia JetsonNX (Should also work in PC / Laptop environment) The script install ROS melodic for you as well.

 ```shell
 sudo ./build_realsenseSDK.sh